DeclarativeHub/ReactiveKit/README.md

 --------------[Paris]--------------[Porto]---|--->
 ```

-How could we implement such operator?
+How could we implement such an operator?
 Very easily.

 ```swift
 extension SignalProtocol {